sykloid/skynet/doc/source/math/numbers.rst

     Computes the GCD (Greatest Common Divisor) of the two given numbers.

+.. function:: is_palindrome(n)

+    Determines if the given number is a palindrome.

+    A palindrome is a number which reads the same way, both forwards and backwards.

 .. function:: is_prime(n[, s = 25])

     Tests whether or not the given number is a prime number.